 This thing really is configured pretty much as a guitar with stretchy strings.
 I liked the idea of people being able to use finger-picking or classical guitar skills with the soft and round elastic string tone.
 But a lot of things play out differently with elastic strings, so the end result is not entirely guitar-like.

-Even with the very low tuning, it was quite a challenge finding elastic stringing materials such that the low note (E1, which is bass low E) could sound decent at an 18” scale, and I could get the high E (E3 on this instrument) up to pitch without breaking at the same 18” length.
+Even with the very low tuning, it was quite a challenge finding elastic stringing materials to suit the need.
+The need was for strings such that the low note (E1, which is bass low E) could sound decent at an 18” scale, while the high E (E3 on this instrument) cold be brought up to pitch without breaking at the same 18” length.
 (By way of contrast, on the zither called The Noodles described above, that E3 is only 5.5”.)
 In the end I went with a hodge-podge of string types: the low E is of 3/16” shock cord; the 5th, 4th and 3rd strings are of latex cord; and the two highest strings are 1/16” polyurethane belting.
 I live in constant fear of that highest one breaking.

 The pickup system is the same as described above for the Noodles: a layering of magnetic pickup, foam pad, and steel saddle assembly all doubling as the guitar’s bridge with the strings crossing over and pressing on the saddle.
 For tuning there are zither pins in the head stock.
 At the opposite end, to take up excess string length, is a version of the alligator clip configuration described above for The Noodles.